wills0052/strip_videos/README.md

 # Usage
 ## Bookmarking quiz times
-The script looks for occurrences of "quiz start(s/ed)", "quiz stop(s/ed)" (subject to change) in the Zoom transcript.
+The script looks for either 1) occurrences of all the words ["explanation", "slide" and "start(s/ed)"], and one of the words ["poll", "quiz", "question"]; or 2) "quiz start(s/ed)" in a line to mark the start of the expalnation.
+It also looks for "quiz stop(s/ed)" (subject to change) in the Zoom transcript but this is optional.
 These can be added in manually after the fact.

 ## Running all scripts at once
 Provided a zoom ```.vtt``` transcript file and a video,